-Nigella Sativa or kalonji is a blackseed plant with healing properties.
-Use in cooking and folk medicine is documented by the 2nd millenium BCE.
+Nigella sativa or kalonji is a blackseed plant with healing properties.
+Use in cooking and folk medicine is documented by the 2nd millennium BCE.
+It grows naturally in Bulgaria, Romania, Cyprus, Turkey, Iran and Iraq.
+Nigella is a derivative of 'black'.
+Sativa means 'cultivated'.

 Seeds of Nigella Sativa are among the grave goods in the tomb of Tutankhamun, who died in 1323 BCE.
 Seeds of the plant are also found in a Hittite flask of the 2nd millennium BCE.

-N. Sativa seeds are one of the ingredients in jibneh mshallaleh or Tresse cheese in Syria.
+N. sativa seeds are one of the ingredients in jibneh mshallaleh or Tresse cheese in Syria.
 Originating in Armenia as majdouleh, it makes its way along the trade and travel routes to Aleppo, northern Syria.
-It's a complex recipe involving certain herbs and spices and cow, goat or sheep milk.
+It's a complex recipe involving herbs and spices with cow, goat or sheep milk.

 The seeds can be dry roasted, or ground into a powder to mix with other herbs or spices.
 In Palestine they're crushed and used in a bitter qizha paste to add zesty flavor to food.

 The seeds, tinctures, oils and plant extracts have healing properties.
-Oils comprise 32% to 40% of total composition of N. sativa seeds.
-Health benefits of N. Sativa seeds include treatment for:
+Oils make up 32% to 40% of total composition of N. sativa seeds.
+Health benefits of N. sativa seeds include treatment for:

 indigestion